storyfeet/dugi_bialan/content/grammar.md

 {{qoth "ei elo vedelin dis da vin i mi" }} " - pen this TO you SUBJECT I"

+Note that in the second sentence, because the subject was not at the beginning, it was prefaced with {{qoth "i"}}.
 Even though neither sentence has a verb, the meaning is clear.

 If a verb is needed, {{qoth "wei"}} is used to mark the simple form.
 It can be roughly translated as "do".